yaoyongxin/CyGutz/doc/source/tutorial_wien2k_vscan.rst

 step 5: run a series of lapw calculations
 =========================================

-Use the following command to directory run the series DFT calculations, since they are usually cheap.
+Use the following command to directly run the series DFT calculations, since they are usually cheap.
 Otherwise, one should use job script file to submit these jobs to the clusters.
 Type::